Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 Windows 11 24H2 Specific

-This is a new fix added in April 2026 — and it has become the go-to solution for users who upgraded to Windows 11 24H2 and suddenly found their headphones stopped switching properly.
+This fix resolves headphone detection failures introduced specifically by Windows 11 24H2.
 The 24H2 update quietly enables spatial audio enhancements on some systems that conflict with standard headphone output routing.
 Disabling them restores normal detection.

 Steps for Windows 11: